zeekay/joseph/README.md

 Updates Nightmare's `evaluate` with support for promises, Node.js style callbacks, generators and more.

+## Note: Deprecated!
+This is no longer necessary as Nightmare now supports async evaluations out of the box :)

 ## Install
 ```bash
 $ npm install joseph